jamesdev4you/DataGrabber/README.md

 The goal is to build an app that uses neural networks to analyze the crediablilty of images. ( Classify images. i.e: Is this, or is this not a White Ibis? ).
 </h4>

 To build a n.n. we must first gather quality data.
 This is said "quality data" for animals.
-It works fantastic on my windows 11 computer.
-Tests in Ubuntu and MacOS will eventually be done.
+It works fantastic on windows 11 and Ubuntu.
+MacOS will eventually be done.

 This is an GBIF API Data Grabber that uses https://www.inaturalist.org recommended way to gather data.